OutlierVentures/ANVIL/API.md

     }
 }
 ```
 An attribute is just `name = 'Sophos'`.
 A predicate is a comparison that evaluates to true or false, e.g. `age >= 18`.
-Note that, as with all Sovrin nonces, the proof request nonce must be fully numeric.
+Note that, as with all Sovrin nonces, the proof request nonce must be fully numeric (you can use ANVIL's `sovrin.generate_nonce(25)`).

 Returns:
 - `verifier`